briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 misdemeanor of the second degree.

 7. _(g)_ As used in this section, "public servant" includes an officer or employee of a contractor as defined in Ohio R.C.
-9.08.
+[9.08][ORC Section 9.08].

 ## 525.13   Interfering with civil rights